Ria-Chaudhry/Mortality_Prediction/README.md

 No license is granted for reuse or redistribution.

-## What this repository does
+## What this repository currently does

-The repository provides an executable, end-to-end framework for reproducing the study once authorized source data and confirmed study configurations are supplied.
-It:

 - Constructs landmarked acute-care mortality cohorts independently in CHoRUS and MIMIC-IV.
 - Derives baseline, physiological-severity, treatment-exposure, and procedure-burden predictors.